 What is a Cross Guarantee?

 A cross guarantee refers to an arrangement between two or more related companies to provide a guarantee to each other’s obligations.
-The guarantee is commonly among companies trading under the same group or between a parent company and its subsidiaries.
+Such a guarantee is commonly made among companies trading under the same group or between a parent company and its subsidiaries.
 A cross guarantee protects the company that incurred a liability (such as a loan) from losing its assets if it defaults on its obligations.

-If one company in a group of companies borrows a loan from a bank and the other related companies provide the cross guarantee, the lender receives assurance that the borrower will repay the loan.
+If one company in a group of companies borrows a loan from a bank and the other related companies provide the cross guarantee, the lender receives assurance that the loan will be repaid.
 If the borrower fails to make principal and interest payments on time, the lender may require the guarantors to repay the loan on behalf of the borrower.

 How a Cross Guarantee Works